psergi/psergi.github.io/_posts/2019-02-28-ruby-s-splat-and-double-splat-operator.md

 ### Variable Keyword Arguments

 Methods defined with keyword arguments will raise an error if they receive any other options besides those that are defined.
-A way around this is to use a double-splat to capture any undefined arguments passed and collect them into a hash:
+A way to make these methods more flexible is to use a double-splat to capture any undefined arguments passed and collect them into a hash:

 ```ruby
 def format_transaction(amount:, type:, **options)